Saturday, December 16, 2006

 Protecting Minnesota Small Business

 I propose we create a Small Business Division within the Attorney General's office.
 This Division will level the playing field between small business and the abusive large corporate conglomerates.
-This would allow me, as yLinkour Attorney General, to be an aggressive advocate for small business, as well as for consumers.
+This would allow me, as your Attorney General, to be an aggressive advocate for small business, as well as for consumers.
 The cost of health care and property taxes are two major problems for small business.
 Both of these problems are the result of bad public policy.

 The wasteful health insurance companies dictate care and raise rates 10 to 15% per year, and this is retarding the growth of the economy and the creation of new jobs.
 As Attorney General, I would continue to audit and investigate the health insurance companies, and, where warranted, would aggressively pursue criminal charges against the CEOs and officers of these companies for fraud and abuse.
 I'd also propose new laws if the current ones are insufficient to prosecute these abuses.
 MORE